Black Howler Monkey Natural History

 One offspring is born after a 180 day gestation period.
 Both males and females are blonde until they reach the age of 2 and a half when males start to turn black.

-The Black Howler Monkey is classified as Least Concern by the IUCN.
-However, their numbers are declining, largely due to habitat loss and hunting.
+The Black Howler Monkey is classified as Near Threatened by the IUCN.
+Their numbers are declining, largely due to habitat loss and hunting but are also occasionally caught for the pet trade too.

 Their howl can be heard up to 5km away.